 USSA Ski Jumping Athlete of the Year 2010.

-Bronze medal at 2010 Junior World Championships in Hinterzarten, Germany.
 Silver, U.S. Ski Jumping and Nordic Combined Championships August 2010.
 DOB 1994.

 Action Shots